radikol/Products/README.md

 ### Search
 - A product can be searched for by its name
 - A category can be searched for by its name

+### Back to the Webside
+- Click on "Backpack" in the upper left corner to return to the site.